 To find a minimum clique-cover (a clique-cover is a set of cliques that cover all vertices) of a perfect graph, our plan is to find what we shall call a blocking clique - this is a clique that intersects all maximum independent sets.
 Once we find a blocking clique, we can remove it, and repeat.
-The total number of cliques used will equal $\alpha(G)$, as required in perfect graphs.
+The total number of cliques used will equal $\alpha(G)$ , as required in perfect graphs.
 Note that the maximum clique is not guaranteed to be a blocking clique, hence our ability to find maximum cliques using the theta function does not suffice by itself.
 We now explain a way for finding a blocking clique.

-Consider the primal LP of Section 1.2.
-For a perfect graph G, the value of the LP was seen to be $\alpha(G)$.
+Consider the primal LP of Section $\ref{eq:constraint}$ .
+For a perfect graph G, the value of the LP was seen to be $\alpha(G)$ .
 The value of $\alpha(G)$ may be assumed to be known (by computing the theta function).
-Pick a small $\epsilon > 0$ (inverse polynomial in n), and replace the objective function of the LP by a constraint $\sum_i x_i = \alpha(G) + \epsilon$.
-This new LP is nearly feasible, but actually infeasible because $\epsilon > 0$.
+Pick a small $\epsilon > 0$ (inverse polynomial in n), and replace the objective function of the LP by a constraint $\sum_i x_i = \alpha(G) + \epsilon$ .
+This new LP is nearly feasible, but actually infeasible because $\epsilon > 0$ .
 Nevertheless, try to find a feasible solution using the ellipsoid algorithm.
 At each iteration one needs to see if there is a violated clique constraint, and this can be done by finding a clique of approximately maximum weight with the help of the theta function.
-(It suffices for the following arguments that the weight approximates the maximum weight up to a multiplicative factor of $1 - O(\frac{\epsilon}{n})$.)
+(It suffices for the following arguments that the weight approximates the maximum weight up to a multiplicative factor of $1 - O(\frac{\epsilon}{n})$ .)
 When the ellipsoid algorithm ends (declaring that the LP is not feasible), consider the list of clique constraints that were used.
 The LP is infeasible also with respect to these cliques alone.
 Hence call them the essential cliques, and consider a modified primal LP that has only the clique constraints that correspond to the essential cliques.
-The value of the modified primal LP is at least $\alpha(G)$ and at most $\alpha(G) + \epsilon$, and it has polynomially many constraints.
+The value of the modified primal LP is at least $\alpha(G)$ and at most $\alpha(G) + \epsilon$ , and it has polynomially many constraints.
 Now go to the dual program of the modified primal.
 The essential cliques are the basic variables of the dual, and there are only polynomially many of them.
-Solve the dual, to obtain a "fractional" clique-cover.
-By LP duality, the value of the dual is equal of that of the primal, which is at most $\alpha(G) + \epsilon$.
+Solve the dual, to obtain a basic feasible solution, which is a "fractional" clique-cover supported on at most n cliques (the dual has only n constraints, as only n vertices need to be covered).
+By LP duality, the value of the dual is equal of that of the primal, which is at most $\alpha(G) + \epsilon$ .
 Take the clique with largest fractional weight.
-If ε is sufficiently small (some inverse polynomial in n), then the clique's weight would be larger than ε .
+Its weight is at least $\frac{\alpha(G)}{n}$ .
+If $\epsilon$ is sufficiently small (some inverse polynomial in n), then the clique's weight would be larger than $\epsilon$ .
 Hence it must intersect every maximum size independent set (namely, it is a blocking clique, as desired), because the other cliques did not contribute enough fractional weight to cover all vertices of the maximum independent set.